A reader recently asked whether the new credit card law that goes into effect next month will affect the richness of balance transfer offers:

 But these offers won’t last forever.
 I suspect what will really curtail balance transfer offers will be rising interest rates.
 While rates may not go up substantially in a month or two, a year from now could be a whole different story.

-If you are searching for a balance transfer deal, here are several 12-month 0% offers still available:
+If you are searching for a balance transfer deal, there are several 12-month 0% offers still available:

-- Discover: The Discover More Card offers 0% on balance transfer for up to 15 months and 0% on purchases for 15 months.
-The card also has a cash back feature that pays up to 5% cash rewards on purchases (go to our Discover More Card review for more details).
+- Discover: The Discover it offers 0% on balance transfer for up to 14 months and 0% on purchases for 14 months.
+The card also has a cash back feature that pays up to 5% cash rewards on purchases (go to our Discover it review for more details).

-- Chase: Both the Chase Freedom and Slate by Chase offer 0% introductory rates.
+- Chase: Both the Chase Freedom and Chase Slate offer 0% introductory rates.
 You can get more details on these cards on our Chase credit cards review page.